 5. Configure Edge Transport Nodes

 As a next step, we need to create and configure the Edge Transport Node.
 This is another difference between NSX-v and NSX-T. The NSX-T Edge VMs are part of the Overlay and therefore tunnel endpoints just like the ESXi Hosts.
 Additionally, they are connected to VLAN based port groups to establish connections between the NSX-T logical networks and the outside world.
 Specify a name and select the Edge VM from the dropdown.
-Make sure, that you select both Transport Zones, that we have created earlier.
+Make sure that you choose both Transport Zones, that we have created earlier.

 On the N-VDS tab, we need to specify two Edge Switches, one per Transport Zone.
 The first one is the one for the Overlay.
 We should be able to select the Switch name from the dropdown menu, as we have used it for the Host Transport Nodes before.

-Specify the Uplink Profile we have created for the Edge earlier, select “Use IP Pool” for IP Assignment and chose the “TE-IP-Pool” we have created for the Tunnel Endpoints.
+Specify the Uplink Profile we have created for the Edge earlier, select “Use IP Pool” for IP Assignment, and chose the “TE-IP-Pool” we have created for the Tunnel Endpoints.
 Under Virtual NICs, select the interface that is connected to the “NSX Tunnel vSphere Port Group”.
-Yes, you heard right, as mentioned before, the NSX-T Edge VM is part of the Overlay and therefore it needs to have access to the tunnel network.
+Yes, you heard right, as mentioned before, the NSX-T Edge VM is part of the Overlay, and therefore it needs to have access to the tunnel network.
 Which essentially means, you need to have a vSphere Port Group, with access to the tunnel network, specified on each ESXi host that could possibly host the Edge VM.

 If you are not sure which interface to select, check the MAC address within the vSphere Client.